• Skip to primary navigation

 • Serve them with rice (white rice like Basmati, Jasmine, or brown rice) or Asian noodles.

-• Add a side of steamed, boiled, or roasted vegetables, like pak choi, broccoli, sugar snap peas, spinach, green beans, etc. Stir fry veggies are also an excellent match for this Asian turkey meatballs recipe.
+• Add a side of steamed, boiled, or roasted vegetables, like pak choi, broccoli, sugar snap peas, spinach, green beans, etc. Stir fry veggies are also an excellent match for this Asian turkey meatball recipe.

 • Make it a low-carb meal by serving the sticky meatballs with cauliflower rice or zucchini noodles.